Geovation/geovation.github.io/_posts/2020-07-01-http-headers.md

 - provide reference and guidance in how to address each risk highlighted

 ## Definitions
 HTTP headers let the client and the server pass additional information with an HTTP request or response.
-An [HTTP header][http] consists of its case-insensitive name followed by a colon (:), then by its value.
+An [HTTP header][http] consists of its name followed by a colon (:), then by its value.

 ## Headers categories
 The headers are grouped in four main subsets: